 It's tags, but not as we know it

 One of the key issues we encountered early on was how to differentiate searching for individual tags ("#event2016", "cute kittens" etc.) against searching through an accounts specific timeline or mentions.
 If I searched for "@EventBeat", should I expect content from people who used that term, or should I recieve tweets that the EventBeat account has published?

 We solved this issue by giving each network's search area it's own dropdown, prefilled with connected account functions - "EventBeat Mentions", and then we hijacked the "value" parameter of bootstrap-tokenfield to add a suffix to each of these dropdown items.
 These are then parsed by the social search engine to determine which behaviour to apply to that specific search term.

 That's about enough for today's post, if you are an existing EventBeat user I hope you are now a little more informed about what happens when you see the EventBeat loading icon and the following flurry of great content from your searches.

 Below is our old social search area, that has now been replaced by the area you see above.

-OVER 1 YEAR AGO BY MATT RYDER
+ABOUT 2 YEARS AGO BY MATT RYDER